aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 This repository can help you to accelerate development of your LoRaWAN-based IoT solutions by providing a deployable reference architecture with examples.
 Please select an option which fits your demands best:

-1. If you are looking for a hands-introduction into implementing a binary decoder for a LoRaWAN device and integrating it with AWS IoT services, please continue [here](#introduction).
+1. If you are looking for a hands-on introduction into implementing a binary decoder for a LoRaWAN device and integrating it with AWS IoT services, please continue [here](#introduction).
 2. If you have a Node.js or Python binary decoder code for a specific LoRaWAN device and want to quickly integrate it with AWS IoT Core for LoRaWAN and further AWS services, please continue [here](#how-to-deploy-an-existing-nodejs-binary-decoder).
 3. If you want to learn how to build a new binary decoder in Node.js or Python and integrate the decoder with AWS IoT Core for LoRaWAN and further AWS services, please continue [here](#how-to-build-and-deploy-a-new-binary-decoder-for-your-lorawan-device).